 But the main engine was in the service module, and who knew what damage had been done to it?
 It might malfunction: in the worst case, firing it up could result in another explosion and kill the crew instantly.
-The other option was to let Apollo 13, carried forward by its momentum and the moon’s gravity, go around the moon.
-There, gravity would pull Apollo 13 around the back side of the moon, accelerate it, and sling the spacecraft back toward Earth.
+The other option was to let Apollo 13, carried forward by its momentum and pulled by the moon’s gravity, go around the moon.
+There, gravity would pull the accelerating Apollo 13 around the back side of the moon and sling the spacecraft back toward Earth.
 This journey would take several days, however, and the lunar module was intended to support only two men for two days—not three men for four.
 If the crew didn’t get home fast, they could run out of power and die.

 Kranz says this was his toughest call on Apollo 13.
 “My team was pretty much split down the middle.
 Many of my systems controllers wanted to get home in the fastest fashion possible.
 The trajectory team did not want to execute a direct abort because it had to be executed perfectly.
 If we didn’t get the full maneuver, more than likely we would crash into the moon,” he explains, “I was of the frame of mind that said, ‘Hey, we don’t understand what happened here...and if we execute a direct abort, we’re not going to have much time to think about it...We needed to buy some time so that when we did make a move, it would be the proper move.’”